In This Article

 - Massage Therapy in Virginia

-Guide to becoming a massage therapist in California
+Learn how to become a massage therapist in California

 California is one of only a few states in the country that do not license massage therapists.
 California leaves certification of massage professionals in the hands of the California Massage Therapy Council (CAMTC), a private nonprofit public benefit corporation created by the California legislature.
 The CAMTC offers voluntary certification for massage therapists in California.